-After a massive storm thousands of starfish were stranded on a beach and a little girl, seeing them stranded, began to throw them back into the water one by one.
+After a massive storm, thousands of starfish were stranded on a beach and a little girl, seeing them stranded, began to throw them back into the water one by one.
 As she did so an old man walked by.

 "Little girl, little girl, can't you see there are thousands of starfish stranded.
-You'll never make a difference," he said.
+You'll never make a difference" he said.

-"I can for this one," she replied, throwing another starfish back into the water.
+"I can for this one" she replied, throwing another starfish back into the water.

-"We can for this one."
+"We did for this one!"